Vitra (furniture)

-Vitra is a Swiss family-owned furniture company with headquarters in Birsfelden, Switzerland.
-It is the manufacturer of the works of many furniture designers.
+Vitra is a Swiss family-owned furniture company headquartered in Birsfelden, Switzerland.
+It manufactures the works of many furniture designers.
 Vitra is also known for the works of notable architects that make up its premises in Weil am Rhein, Germany, in particular the Vitra Design Museum.

 History and corporate architecture

-Vitra – founded by Willi and Erika Fehlbaum, the owner of a shopfitting business – entered the furniture market in 1957 with the licensed production of furniture from the Herman Miller Collection for the European market - primarily designs by Charles and Ray Eames and George Nelson.
-In 1967 the company introduced the Panton Chair by Verner Panton – the first cantilever chair out of plastic.
-In 1977 Rolf Fehlbaum took over the management of Vitra.
-In 1984 the partnership that had been formed with Herman Miller was terminated by mutual consent.
+Vitra was founded by Willi and Erika Fehlbaum in 1950.
+The couple visited New York City in 1953 and discovered the furniture designs of Charles and Ray Eames and George Nelson.
+Fehlbaum negotiated with Herman Miller to produce these designs in Europe and began manufacturing in 1957.

+In 1967, the company introduced the Panton Chair by Verner Panton, the first cantilever chair out of plastic.
+In 1977, Rolf Fehlbaum took over the management of Vitra.

+In 1984, the partnership that had been formed with Herman Miller was terminated by mutual consent.
 Subsequently, Vitra obtained the rights to designs by Charles and Ray Eames and George Nelson for Europe and the Middle East.

-Today, Vitra's product line consists of designer furniture for use in offices, homes and public areas.
+Vitra's product line consists of designer furniture for use in offices, homes and public areas.
 In 2002, the company took in the realm of domestic living.
-Launched in 2004, the Home Collection includes classic furniture design pieces by Charles and Ray Eames, George Nelson, Verner Panton, Alexander Girard and Jean Prouvé, as well as the works of designers such as Antonio Citterio, Jasper Morrison, Alberto Meda, Maarten van Severen, Ronan and Erwan Bouroullec, Hella Jongerius and BarberOsgerby.
+Launched in 2004, the Home Collection includes classic furniture design pieces by Charles and Ray Eames, George Nelson, Verner Panton, Alexander Girard and Jean Prouvé, as well as the works of designers such as Antonio Citterio, Jasper Morrison, Alberto Meda, Maarten van Severen, Benjamin Hubert, Ronan and Erwan Bouroullec, Hella Jongerius and BarberOsgerby.

-After a major fire destroyed a large part of the Vitra production facilities in Weil am Rhein in 1981, British architect Nicholas Grimshaw was commissioned to design new factory buildings and develop a master plan for the company premises.
-Inspired by his acquaintance with Frank Gehry in the mid-1980s, Vitra departed from Grimshaw’s plan for a unified corporate project.
-Since that time, buildings have been erected on the Vitra grounds in Weil am Rhein by a wide-ranging group of architects, including Frank Gehry (Vitra Design Museum and Factory Building, 1989), Zaha Hadid (Fire Station, 1993), Tadao Ando (Conference Pavilion, 1993), Alvaro Siza (Factory Building, Passage Cover, Car Parking, 1994), Herzog & de Meuron (VitraHaus, 2010), and SANAA (Factory Building, 2011).
+A major fire destroyed a large part of the Vitra production facilities in Weil am Rhein in 1981.
+British architect Nicholas Grimshaw was commissioned to design new factory buildings and develop a master plan for the company's campus.
+Inspired by his acquaintance with Frank Gehry in the mid-1980s, Vitra departed from Grimshaw's plan for a unified corporate project.
+Since that time, buildings have been erected on the Vitra grounds in Weil am Rhein by a wide-ranging group of architects, including Frank Gehry (Vitra Design Museum and Factory Building, 1989), Zaha Hadid (Vitra Fire Station, 1993), Tadao Ando (Conference Pavilion, 1993), Alvaro Siza (Factory Building, Passage Cover, Car Parking, 1994), Herzog & de Meuron (VitraHaus, 2010), and SANAA (Factory Building, 2011).

-Over the years, Vitra accumulated a growing collection of chairs and other furniture.
 With the aim of making the collection accessible to the public, a museum was established as an independent foundation dedicated to the research and popularization of design and architecture.
 The Vitra Design Museum from 1989 by Frank Gehry was the first public building on the campus as well as the architect's first building in Europe.
-Today the museum is partly based on the own broad collection of 20th century furniture as well as host of visiting exhibitions.